 Air pollution is a serious concern that has put all the nations of the world on the same page.
 The threatening condition is one of the reasons why almost all the important days had ‘combating air pollution’ as the theme.
 According to a report by BBC, approximately 5.5 million people died due to air pollution.
 The high levels of pollution also have a negative impact on indoor air quality, thereby increasing your vulnerability to a number of diseases.
 Kids and senior citizens are the most vulnerable to air pollution.
-In fact, even safe levels of air pollution, both indoor and outdoor, put the senior citizens at risk of deadly diseases.
+In fact, even safe levels of air pollution, both indoor and outdoor, expose senior citizens at risk of deadly diseases.
 Considering the serious threat posed to the older citizens, on this World Senior Citizen Day, which is celebrated on August 21st every year, let’s take an initiative to save them from harmful effects of air pollution.

 The Effects of Air Pollution on Senior Citizens

 Air pollution is a matter of concern for everyone; however, it affects senior citizens more than any other age group.
 The most common reason is as people age, their immune system slows down.
 The lungs of senior citizens are not capable of filtering clean air and removing harmful pollutants.
 Breathing in polluted air leads to a number of health problems, especially among adults.

 In addition, the immune system of senior citizens is weaker as compared to others, which makes them vulnerable to health problems.
 As a result, their immune system can’t face the consequences of polluted air or fight contaminants present in the air.
 This results in severe cases of asthma and breathing problems.

 Senior citizens also have a problem with their vision.
 The problem aggravates when the pollution levels are on the higher side.
 The dust particles present in the air make it difficult for senior citizens to see properly.
 High levels of air pollution also cause itchy eyes, sore throat, and skin rashes.